Padovani Arquitetos Design Organically Fitting CR Residence in Sao Paulo

 The staircase is positioned in an endearing location.
 It is designed predominantly from glass and timber and planted into a very organic space with rocks and vegetation on its base.

 As it leads you up, you cannot help but imagine what scenery awaits you on the next level, which opens up into more rooms, including the wine cellar.
 The cellar is decorated with furniture that looks like it came straight from a 1950s set.
-The centre of focus in the room is the cellar against a backdrop of beautiful stone walling.
+The center of focus in the room is the cellar against a backdrop of beautiful stone walling.

 The living room and dining area are graced by the terrace on the outside.
 The pool and feel of the terrace exhume the architects’ attention to detail and imagination.
 Minimalist interiors finished in either timber or plastering, exquisite furniture, and a ceiling that does not try too hard ensure a less is more philosophy reigns.